LPYWendi/pythonworkshop/lesson1/Lesson1.md

 * E ach Pencil cost $1.00
 * Each documentt bag cost $3.20
 * Each Sciossor cost $2.60

-For amount before GST:

-* Up to $100 a discount of 5% is given
-* Up to $500 a discount of 10% is given
-* More than $501 a discount of 15% is given

 Please inclue the 7% GST in the net amount to pay.